 This may seem obvious, but make sure to take the time to actually eat your food.
-Once I was so busy worried about pictures that I barely ate anything.
+Once, I was so busy worrying about pictures that I barely ate anything.
 These meals are hardly inexpensive, so make sure you get the full value of the meal and enjoy the food.
 The food is usually delicious, especially those Mickey waffles!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.